sandgum/Triangulate-ES_01-Watch/README.md

 # Triangulate ES_01 E-ink Watch
 ---
-An ultra-thin ESP32S3-based smartwatch (at just 5mm thick at its thickest point) which uses an E-ink display and two OLEDs to display information while consuming very little power.
+An ultra-thin ESP32S3-based smartwatch (at just 5mm thick at its thickest point) which uses an E-ink display and two OLEDs to display information while consuming a small amount of power.
 The main E-ink panel is touch-enabled, with the two additional OLED panels above and below it displaying auxiliary information, such as notifications, background activities etc.
 The watch has built-in heart rate and spO2 sensing via an Analog Devices MAX30102, high-precision smart movement sensing via a Bosch BH260AP IMU and a Bosch BMP585 barometric pressure sensor.

 <img width="3840" height="2160" alt="render1" src="https://github.com/user-attachments/assets/fb7dc05c-c978-4ac6-91fd-225cae70b5f9" />